The Julia Child Project: The Cold War, France, and the Politics of Food

 18Whitney Walton, Internationalism, National Identities, and Study Abroad: France and the United States, 1890-1970 (Stanford: Stanford University Press, 2010) 139; Endy, 207; see also Levenstein, 170-171; Child herself held more nuanced opinions about France and French people, often decrying stubbornness, poor technology, and general backwardness.

 19Modern France has adopted a series of constitutions since, each one reconstituting the nation as a new republic.
 Its political history is typically divided by referring to these eras.
 De Gaulle’s return to power marked the Fifth Republic, which has lasted through the present.

-21On public television’s emphasis programming, see Laurie Ouellete, Viewers Like You: How Public TV Failed the People (New York: Columbia University Press, 2002; WGBH shared most educational television’s emphasis on current events and in several instances scheduled The French Chef just before or just after such programming.
-See for instance, Program Guides, July 1963; March and May 1966; October and November, 1970, WGBH Archives.
+21On public television’s emphasis programming, see Laurie Ouellete, Viewers Like You: How Public TV Failed the People (New York: Columbia University Press, 2002; GBH shared most educational television’s emphasis on current events and in several instances scheduled The French Chef just before or just after such programming.
+See for instance, Program Guides, July 1963; March and May 1966; October and November, 1970, GBH Archives.